This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Medicine called thrombin may be injected into the sac to help seal the leak.
 You may need an arterial duplex scan 24 hours after the injection.
 An arterial duplex scan is an ultrasound used to check inside arteries.
 The scan helps make sure the leak is sealed and the injection did not cause artery damage.

 - Surgery may be used to repair the leak.
-Your healthcare provider may stitch the artery leak closed, or he may place a patch to seal it.
-He may need to bypass the artery (direct blood so it does not flow into the artery).
+Your healthcare provider may stitch the artery leak closed or place a patch to seal it.
+He or she may need to bypass the artery (direct blood so it does not flow into the artery).

 What can I do to manage or prevent a pseudoaneurysm?

-- Limit activity if the pseudoaneurysm has not ruptured.
+- Limit activity as directed.
 Your healthcare provider may want to monitor the pseudoaneurysm for up to 4 weeks to see if it closes.
-He may tell you to limit your activity to lower your risk for rupture.
+He or she may tell you to limit your activity to lower your risk for rupture.

 - Do not smoke.
 Nicotine and other chemicals in cigarettes and cigars can cause blood vessel and lung damage.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.